There are several variations of the 1099 form, so simply asking what is a 1099 form will not get you the answer you might be looking for.

-Let’s go through some commonly-asked questions and answers:
+Let’s go through some commonly-asked questions and answers (we’ve updated this information for 2018):

 The 1099-MISC should be used for reporting payments to independent workers — not payments to employees.
 For employees, you use form W-2 instead to report employment income you paid them.